scorpiofishingicecoffee/RubyCLIApi/README.md

 -If you're using MAC, make sure you have downloaded ZSH BASH.

--If you're using Windows, make sure you have Ruby Command Prompt Bash.
+-If you're using Windows, make sure you have Ruby Command Prompt Bash, or a default windows Command Prompt.

 -If you're using any other kind of operating system, make sure you have read through this guide.